Hi, my name is Malina!

 "It takes an athlete to dance, but an artist to be a dancer." - Shanna LaFleur.
 I am a musician who plays music and dances on a weekly basis.
 Sometimes inspiration and self-expression strike to create a magical act of creation.
 I am hoping to create more of these moments.

-I enjoy collaborating and sharing ideas so if you'd like to get together to brainstorm some ideas or work on an interesting project, I am accessible through LinkedIn and email.
+I enjoy collaborating, sharing ideas and learning new things so if you'd like to get together to brainstorm or work on an interesting project, I am accessible through LinkedIn and email.
 If you happen to speak or learn French, you could also join me at the Boulder French Table.